2023 State of the County

 Meet Barry Hyde

 Judge Hyde served honorably in the United States Air Force as a member of the Titan Missile Launch Crew from 1974 until 1977.
-He would later go on to serve as an honorary Commander at the Little Rock Air Force Base (LRAFB) Community Council and was named an honorary commander.
+He is a member of Little Rock Air Force Base (LRAFB) Community Council and was named an honorary commander.
 He is also a member of the Camp Robinson/Camp Pike Community Council and is a past chairman.

-In 1987 he started HYDCO, a little construction company that operated out of the corner office of his home.
-His goal was to create a stable company that was relationship driven, provided the highest quality work and incorporated the latest technology into the business plan.
-Nearly 30 years later HYDCO has become one the leading commercial contracting and construction companies in the region.
+In 1987, he started HYDCO, a small construction company that operated out of the corner office of his home.
+Judge Hyde’s goal was to create a company that was relationship-driven, provided high-quality work and incorporated the latest technologies into the business plan.
+Nearly 30 years later, HYDCO has become one of the leading commercial contracting and construction companies in the region.

-Judge Hyde’s approach to county government is a reflection of his business experience and core principles of stability, accessibility and high quality service.
+Judge Hyde’s approach to county government reflects his extensive business experience and core principles of stability, accessibility and high-quality service.